 John Mactaggart died in May of 1954 in Pomfret.
 By 1956, Elsie Mactaggart and Dorothy MacInnis were living at 287 Marlborough again.
 They also continued to maintain a home in Pomfret.
 Elsie Mactaggart died in January of 1959 and Dorothy MacInnis moved soon thereafter.

-In 1959, 287 Marlborough was acquired by Nubar Dinjian.
-In May of 1959, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into eight apartments.
+On June 1, 1959, 287 Marlborough was acquired from Elsie Mactaggart’s estate by Nubar Dinjian.
+In May of 1959, prior to taking title to the property, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into eight apartments.

-The property changed hands and in October of 1979, it was purchased by Collmer Associates LP.
-In October of 1979, it filed for (and subsequently received) permission to convert the property from eight apartments into four units.
-And in August of 1980, it converted the property into four condominium units, the 287 Marlborough Street Condominium
+The property changed hands and on October 10, 1979, was acquired by Collmer Associates LP (Robert Collier and his wife, Judith H. Collier, general partners).
+In October of 1979, it filed for (and subsequently received) permission to convert the property from eight to four apartments.
+On August 6, 1980, it converted the property into four condominium units, the 287 Marlborough Street Condominium.